ShiftLeftSecurity/shiftleft-scan-vscode/README.md

 ## Use

 1. Perform a ShiftLeft Scan by using the `Perform Security Scan` option in the results window.
-Or in the Command Palette (Ctrl+Shift+p or ⌘+⇧+p) type "ShiftLeft: Perform Scan" or use the hotkey (Ctrl+l then Ctrl+p)
+Or in the Command Palette (Ctrl+Shift+p or ⌘+⇧+p) type "ShiftLeft: Security Scan" or use the hotkey (Ctrl+l then Ctrl+p)
 2. Results will show up on the **Scan Findings** panel
 3. Click the result you're investigating.
 The editor will navigate to the location